 Putting them in their new home

 Once you place your guinea pigs in their new home they will no doubt run for cover!
 Don’t take it personally though as guinea pigs are very timid and are used to predators.
+You should have already set their cage or hutch up with good quality hay, chosen their bedding and provided fresh water in a bowl or bottle.

 They should also have hay racks filled with fresh hay (or with grass which we fill ours with for our indoor guinea pigs) and have some food out.
 It’s typical to think that your guinea pigs aren’t happy if they freeze or spend long periods of time hiding when they first arrive, this is normal guinea pig behaviour and it will take a few weeks or months for it to settle down.